musale/100-days-of-code-personal/log.md

 # 100 Days Of Code - Log

+### Day 10: January 25th, 2016

+**Today's Progress**: Worked with InfluxDB and Grafana.
+InfluxDB is a time series DB while Grafana is a visualization tool which I will be using for time series data.

+**Thoughts:** Configuring InfluxDB was a bit hectic for me.
+I should write my people out there a little blog or something.
+Especially those who use ```Vagrant```.
+Generally, a good experience.
+I can't wait to start visualizing data.
+**Link to work:** None yet ;)

 ### Day 9: January 24th, 2016

 **Today's Progress**: I created a twitter bot that will be tweeting the commits I make to this repo.